ECUST Program

 STUDENT OUTCOMES:

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
-The student outcomes for the Chemical Engineering and Chemical and Biochemical Engineering programs are:
+The student outcomes for the Chemical Engineering program are:

 Combined Baccalaureate / Master's Degree Program